Vernon Hill: Metro Bank

 Hill, who previously served as Metro's vice chairman, replaced his co-founder Anthony Thomson as chairman in January 2013.

 In September 2013, Metro had 225,000 accounts and was opening a new branch every month with a goal of opening 25 by the close of the year.

-In April 2013, Hill was awarded the Institute of Economic Affairs' Free Enterprise Award whose previous winners include Margaret Thatcher and Sir Richard Branson for his work at Metro.
+In April 2013, Hill was awarded the Institute of Economic Affairs' Free Enterprise Award, whose previous winners include Margaret Thatcher and Sir Richard Branson, for his work at Metro.
 The IEA noted that Hill "has identified a clear opportunity and entered the UK banking scene at a time when the sector has been under constant fire" and showed "incredible perseverance and imagination", while IEA director general Mark Littlewood praised Metro Bank as "a shining example of innovation improving people's live.
 It's refreshing to see more competition and choice in the banking sector on our high streets".

 In August 2013, Tom Brown of Bankstocks.com wrote, "So Vernon Hill has, not once, but twice, and in two different markets, built growth machines in the supposedly mature and sleepy banking business.
 That has to make him the world’s greatest growth-oriented banker, probably of all time."
 In the same month, Hill received the 2013 Stevie Award for International Chairman of the Year.

 In 2018, Hill faced criticism when it was reported that Metro Bank had engaged his wife's architecture firm, paying it £21m in fees, and also for his use of a £120,000 per year company expense allowance.

 Hill stepped down as chairman in October 2019.
 He remains on the board as a non-executive director, and will leave the board officially at the end of 2019.

+Republic Bank

+Hill became chairman of Republic First Bancorp doing business as Republic Bank in 2016.
+He became chief executive officer in 2021, and was fired in May 2022.